-The ICE-CS1 and ICE-QT1 boards each have two connections, and the ICE-PB1 board has four.
-Not all connectors on each card are used in the configuration described in this guide, but all connections on each card can be used at the same time.
-While the ICE Box is fully powered off, connect the Hirose temperature control of the D2-100 to the "Ch 1 & 2" Hirose connector on the ICE-QT1 card using an 8-pin Hirose cable.
-Attach an SMA cable to the "Laser Out" SMA on the ICE-CS1 card, then remove the 50Ω shorting cap from the D2-100 and connect the SMA cable.
-Finally, connect the top 6-pin Hirose power connector on the ICE-PB1 card to the power connector of the D2-210 spectroscopy module.
+While the ICE Box is fully powered off, connect the temperature control of the D2-100 to the "Ch 1 & 2" Hirose connector on the ICE-QT1 card using an 8-pin Hirose cable.
+Attach an SMA cable to the "Laser Out" SMA on the ICE-CS1 card, then remove the 50 Ω shorting cap from the D2-100 and connect the SMA cable to the laser.
+Finally, connect any of the 6-pin Hirose power connectors on the ICE-PB1 card to the power connector of the D2-210 spectroscopy module, and an SMA cable from the signal output of the D2-210 to the "Error In" connector on the CS1 card.
 Power on the ICE system.
 Descriptions of each card can be found below.